evhenii-ly/vite-starter/README.md

 *	When modifying or overriding UIKit styles, always update the _UIKit.scss file to maintain consistency.
 *	New components should have their styles added under theme/modules/.
 *	Follow SCSS best practices for maintainability, such as using variables, mixins, and functions where applicable.

-This structure ensures that styles remain organized and scalable as the project grows.

 4. Modern Build Tools
    *	**Vite**: Superfast development and build tool.